neos/doctools/TheDefinitiveGuide/PartIII/Routing.rst

 	      package: Demo

-As you can see, you can reference subroutes by putting parts of the URI pattern in angle brackets (like <subRoutes>).
+As you can see, you can reference subroutes by putting parts of the URI pattern in angle brackets (like ``<subRoutes>``).
 With the subRoutes setting you specify where to load the subroutes from.

-Internally the ConfigurationManager merges toghether the main route with its subroutes:
+Internally the ConfigurationManager merges toghether the main route with its subroutes, resulting in the following routing configuration:

-*Example: Composite routes*
+*Example: Merged routing configuration*

 .. code-block:: yaml